Hallur20/DatabaseAssignment12/README.md

 <img src="https://github.com/Hallur20/DatabaseAssignment12/blob/master/1.1.png"/>

+<p>Next we wanted to fix the problem that sometimes a space would be before the mentioned user.
+Query: </p>

 ```
 match(n:Tweet) set n.tweetContent = replace(n.tweetContent, "@ ", "@" ) return n;
 ```

+<p>After the fix we got the result we wanted.
+Query:</p>

 ```
 MATCH (n:Tweet) return extract( m in